Log1x/acf-composer/README.md

 ### Generating a Widget

 > [!IMPORTANT]
-> With WordPress 5.8, Blocks can now be used as widgets making the feature above somewhat deprecated as you would just make a block instead.
+> With WordPress 5.8, Blocks can now be used as widgets making this feature somewhat deprecated as you would just make a block instead.
 >
 > If you are on the latest WordPress and would like to use the classic widget functionality from ACF Composer, you will need to [opt-out of the widget block editor](https://developer.wordpress.org/block-editor/how-to-guides/widgets/opting-out/).